 I don’t necessarily agree.
 I think you can be a responsible credit card user.
 Of course, credit cards could lead to bankruptcy, but that is an extreme case.
-If you do have a credit card, it’s important to pay off your balances in full each month and keep your balances low in relation to your credit limit.
+If you do have a credit card, it’s important to pay off your balances in full each month and keep your balances low about your credit limit.

 Believing you can is half the battle!
 Then staying consistent.
 Some months will be better than others and it will be tough and you may want to give up.
 But keep going!

-Please guide our readers with some of your expeditious advices to deal with the demon called “debt”.
+Please guide our readers with some of your expeditious advice to deal with the demon called “debt”.